maupilia/SRT/sphinx/_build/html/_sources/Continuum/K-band/SARDARA/start-obs.rst.txt

     ``> derotatorGetPosition``

 #.
-Put the antenna at 45 deg of elevation before to check that the signal is in the linear range of the backend:
+Put the antenna at 45 deg of elevation before checking that the signal is in the linear range of the backend:

     ``> goTo=*,45d`` |logo| :numref:`srt_mount`

 #.
+Check that the getTpi command is working correctly before proceeding:

+     ``> getTpi``

+     If getTpi=0,0 then there is a problem, you need to ask for help.
+     If getTpi=(a few millions) then proceed.

-Attenuate the signal based on the rms range [30;33] and check the value on the interface.
+#.
+Attenuate the signal based on the rms range [20;22] and check the value on the interface.

    ``> getRms``

    ``> setAttenuation=[sect],[att]``    with [att] the attenuation from 0 to 15 dB. |logo| :numref:`srt_genericBackend_KKG`

+   Important note 1: You have to set the attenuation accordingly to the values obtained with getRms.
+It could happen that the rms value of the sections 4, 5, 6, 7, 8, 9, 11, 12, 13, 14, 15 (feeds 2, 3, 4, 5, 6) does not reach 30.
+In this case, the attenuation has to be set to 0.

+   Important note 2: The section 10 does not work, do not consider the related    getRms and tsys values.

+..
 Important note 1: For the sections 0, 1, 2 and 3 (feeds 0 and 1), you have to set the attenuation accordingly to the values obtained with getRms.
-For the other sections the attenuation has to be set at 0 since the rms does not reach 30.
+For the other sections the attenuation has to be set to 0 since the rms does not reach 30.

-   Important note 2: The feed 10 does not work, do not consider the related    getRms and tsys values.

 #.
 Check the tsys (typical values: 110-120 K for bw=1500MHz and 120-130 K for bw=420MHz)

     ``> tsys`` |logo| :numref:`srt_genericBackend_KKG`